-He told us stories about people he had met
+Told us stories about people he had met

-Used repetition to great effect
+Used repetition to good effect

 Emphasized his key point

 He opened his speech by talking about someone who lived locally in Salford and how Manchester was a ‘fantastic City’, which held special memories for him.

 Shared how he had watched nurses ‘come together’ in the A&E department of a hospital in Watford, he received a couple of standing ovations when he said:

 “An NHS with time to care”